 Is White Sands National Park worth it?

 This is also one of the best places in the United States to try your skills in sandboarding.
-While it may not actually require much skill, it does require you to leave some of your shame at the foot of that sand dune.
+While it may not require much skill, it does require you to leave some of your shame at the foot of that sand dune.

 You may look ridiculous, but that’s part of the fun.